planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 Create a file in your GeoServer data directory named ``geninfo_postgis.xml`` and add the following content:

+.. todo:: This code should be revised to ensure it is correct and actually works.

 .. code-block:: xml

  <?xml version="1.0" encoding="UTF-8"?>